AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/connect-data.md

 >
 >After onboarding, storefront data begins to flow to the Experience Platform edge.
 Back office data takes about five minutes to appear at the edge.
 Subsequent updates are visible at the edge based on the cron schedule.

-## (Beta) Send historical order data
+## Send historical order data

->[!NOTE]
->
->This feature is available for beta users only.
-You can join the beta by sending an email to the following address: `dataconnection@adobe.com`.

-Adobe Commerce collects up to five years of historical order data and status.
+Adobe Commerce collects up to five years of [historical order data and status](events.md#back-office-events).
 You can use the Experience Platform connector to send that historical data to the Experience Platform to enrich your customer profiles based on those past orders.
 The data is stored in a dataset within Experience Platform.

 While Commerce already collects the historical order data, there are several tasks you must complete to send that data to Experience Platform.
 The following sections guide you through the process.

-### Install historical order beta
+### Install historical order

-To enable historical order data collection for beta, you must update the project's root [!DNL Composer] `.json` file as follows:
+To enable historical order data collection, you must update the project's root [!DNL Composer] `.json` file as follows:

 1. Open the root `composer.json` file and search for `magento/experience-platform-connector`.